ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.md

 ### Provision the resources
 {: #vpc-scaling-dedicated-compute-vpc-provision}

-If you want to access the VSIs directly later, you can optionally [create an SSH key](https://{DomainName}/vpc-ext/compute/sshKeys) in the same resource group and set `ssh_keyname` to the name of the VPC SSH Key.
+If you want to access the VSIs directly later, you can optionally [create an SSH key](https://{DomainName}/vpc-ext/compute/sshKeys) and set `ssh_keyname` to the name of the VPC SSH Key.

 1. Go to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, click the action menu for `step2_create_vpc`,uncheck **Use default**, change the override value to **true** and **Save** the setting.
 2. Click on **Apply plan** to provision the VPC resources.